Comment on page

 OAuth authentication is currently supported for both Google and Microsoft 365 accounts.

 If you want to use OAuth 2.0 authentication, select this option with the appropriate protocol.

 For OAuth2-based Microsoft365 SMTP connections, the hostname "smtp.office365.com" is used by default, when connecting to the mail server.
 However, in certain scenarios, the use of a custom hostname might be required.
 In such cases, there is a possibility to override the default value by enabling the respective "Override default host setting" toggle and selecting the desired host from the "Host" dropdown appearing below.

 The dropdown contains a pre-defined set of hostnames, which are globally available.
 If you have even more specific needs, please contact our support team.

 Overriding hostname for an OAuth2-based Microsoft365 SMTP connection

 - 1.Select the Client Credentials you created on the credentials page.

-- 2.Enter the user name to the Outgoing Mail Connection you want to use.
+- 2.Enter the user name of the Outgoing Mail Connection you want to use.